transentis/bptk_py/README.md

 }
 ```
 The ``constants`` list stores the overrides for the constants.
 The other fields are self-explaining.
 The only required field is the ``name``, the simulation will exit with an error if no name is given.
 The ``equationsToSimulate`` contains equations that the simulator is supposed to simulate.
 In this way, you do not need to specify the equations to simulate in the API (just leave the ``equation(s)`` parameters empty then.
 It serves as a fallback if the equations are not specified in code.
+The repo contains the **Scenario Manager** ipython notebook in the top level.
+You may use it to check for available scenarios and write your own ones.
+(For now the tool is very basic, extensions to come soon)

 ### API calls
 The ipython example notebook contains examples for the API calls.
-For now, we use two methods:
+For now, there are two methods analysts can use:
 ```
 bptk.plotOutputsForScenario(scenario_name, equations=[], kind=config.kind, alpha=config.alpha, stacked=config.stacked, freq="D", start_date="1/1/2018", title="", visualize_from_period=0, x_label="", y_label="",series_names=["names","name2"],return_df=False)

 bptk.plotScenarioForOutput(scenario_names, equation, kind=config.kind, alpha=config.alpha, stacked=config.stacked, freq="D", start_date="1/1/2018", title="", visualize_from_period=0, x_label="", y_label="",series_names=["names","name2"],return_df=False):
 ```

-The first, plots one or multiple equations for one scenario ("scenario_name").
+The first plots one or multiple equations for one scenario ("scenario_name").
 The scenario name is the one specified in the scenario JSON file.
 The other parameters are optional.
 Always use Python's list notations for the plural parameters (``scenario_names / equations``).
+The second method lets you plot one equation for multiple scenarios and uses the same parameter set.

 * ``kind``: Kind of plot (area, line, bar, ...)
 * ``alpha``: The alpha defines the opacity.
 Float 0.0 < alpha <= 1.0.